robertmryan/Interactive-Custom-Transitions-in-Swift/README.md

 ## Interactive Custom Transitions Demo in Swift

---

-This is an demonstration of a Custom Transitions.
+This is an demonstration of a Custom Transitions and Interactive Custom Transitions.

 The idea was to illustrate a custom "presentation" transition from the root scene to a navigation controller.
 The goal was to allow interactive gestures to swipe between three different scenes, A, B, and C underneath the navigation controller to illustrate custom "push" and "pop" transitions between the navigation controller's scenes.
 The goal was also to allow the user to swipe back to the root view controller, too.